Wahi3b/Hate-Speech-Detection-App/README.md

 ## Note

-The fine-tuned model size is too large to be uploaded to Github, it was uploaded to hugging face website instead, please visit this link https://huggingface.co/Wahi3b/RoBERTa_Hate_Speech_Detection/tree/main for the model files, download all files, place them in a directory called roBERTa-model inside the /app directory
+The fine-tuned model size is too large to be uploaded to Github, it was uploaded to hugging face website instead, please visit this link https://huggingface.co/Wahi3b/RoBERTa_Hate_Speech_Detection/tree/main for the model files, download all files, place them in a directory called roBERTa-model inside the /app directory.
 **NB_Model**: Notebook that contains the code for training the NB model **roBERTa_Model**: Notebook that contains the code for training the roBERTa model